SimonPucheu/PasswordThief/README.md

 It's not my code, the source is [vende11s/BrowserPassStoler](https://github.com/vende11s/BrowserPassStoler/)

-**Warning!** If you use this program in any manner that is against law than you only are responsible for the same.
+**Warning!** This code is for educational purposes only.
+If you use this program in any manner that is against law then you and only you are responsible for the consequences of this program.